siderolabs/talos/website/content/v1.1/learn-more/concepts.md

 ## Control Planes are not linear replicas

-People familiar with traditional relational database replication tactics often overlook a critical design concept of the Kubernetes (and Talos) database:
+People familiar with traditional relational database replication often overlook a critical design concept of the Kubernetes (and Talos) database:
 `etcd`.
 Unlike linear replicas, which have dedicated masters and slaves/replicas, `etcd` is highly dynamic.
 The `master` in an `etcd` cluster is entirely temporal.
-This means fail-overs are handled easily, often, and usually without any notice of operators.
+This means fail-overs are handled easily, and usually without any notice of operators.
 This _also_ means that the operational architecture is fundamentally different.